-Dental crowns take a few days for your mouth to adjust to.
+It usually takes a few days to recover from a dental crown procedure.
 Most patients say that their crown begins to feel normal after about 3-4 days.
 You will certainly forget you have a crown after a couple of weeks.

 Do crowns on teeth last forever?

 Dental crowns do not last forever.
-Most dentists recommend replacing them after 8-10 years, although with proper care some crowns may last up to 30 years.
+Most dentists recommend replacing them after 8-10 years, although with proper care some crowns may last up to 30 years at best.
+It can be difficult to determine how long a crown will last because different factors influence the lifespan.
 The lifespan of your dental crown will also depend on the material chosen.

 Is crown removal painful?

 Patients report crown removal as a painless procedure in most cases.
 Multiple crown replacements can damage the tooth, but the procedure of removal is pain-free.

 What happens if you wait too long to get a crown?